-A headless CMS is part of an architecture pattern that emerged recently as an answer to specific problems companies with a large digital presence had.
-It aims to decouple the responsibilities of maintaining content and displaying it, mainly because in the landscape of numerous platforms and mobile applications that were displaying the content, it wasn’t feasible to keep duplicating the effort of rebuilding content management interfaces or pass around content in word docs.
+A headless CMS is part of an architecture pattern that emerged recently as an answer to specific problems at companies with a large digital presence.
+This pattern aims to decouple the responsibility of maintaining content from the responsibility of displaying it.
+With multiple platforms and mobile applications displaying the content, it is not feasible to manage common content across multiple systems.

 Create human-centric digital experiences that delight users and produce business insights.Learn More →